Geology (GEOL) Courses

 GEOL 432 Plate Tectonics (3) Theory and working principles of plate tectonics.
 Includes quantitative solutions of plate velocities and rotations on a sphere and reconstructions of past plate movements.
 Pre: GEOL 111.

-GEOL 445 GIS for Geology (3) (lec., lab) Introduction to the use of Geographical Information Systems for storing, displaying, and analyzing geospatial data.
+GEOL 445 GIS for Geology (3) (lecture/lab) Introduction to the use of Geographical Information Systems for storing, displaying, and analyzing geospatial data.
 Theories, applications in earth and environmental sciences, databases, and data analysis.
-Pre: GEOL 111 and upper division standing or instructor’s consent.
+Pre: GEOL 111 and upper division standing or consent of instructor.
 Basic computer skills are strongly recommended.

-GEOL 470 Volcanology (3) (lec., lab) In-depth study of volcanic processes, products and phenomena, including the classification of volcanic eruptions, evaluation of volcanic hazards, and an introduction to eruption monitoring.
+GEOL 470 Volcanology (3) (lecture/lab) In-depth study of volcanic processes, products and phenomena, including the classification of volcanic eruptions, evaluation of volcanic hazards, and an introduction to eruption monitoring.
 Pre: GEOL 320 or instructor's consent.